simo-tuomisto/data-format-tests/talk/io-presentation.md

 ## "ab != ba"-problem

 - The problem might look trivial, but it is surprisingly hard to spot!
-- Usually requires unraveling the whole workflow.
+- Usually requires unraveling most of the workflow.
 - When working with small data, this might not cause any problems.

 ## "ab != ba"-problem